Theocrat/cvector/README.md

   - Element data type
   - Argument name

 For instance, consider a macro for defining the functions that append new elements to a vector.
-This function will need to know (1) the data type of the vector, the data type of the elements of the vector, and the variable name used for the item being appended to the vector, which is normally an argument to the append function.
+This function will need to know (1) the data type of the vector, (2) the data type of the elements of the vector, and (3) the variable names in the list of arguments of the append function.
+Those same names will need to occur in the function body.

- If the macro expands into the body of a function, we will need to know what names those arguments were assigned in the name.
+Since the macro expands into the body of a function, we will need to know what names those arguments were assigned in the name.
 The user must supply all of these.

 The ordering of the arguments in the macros must be:
   1. Name of the vector data type.
   2. Name of the element data type.
   3. Names of the arguments to the functions, in order